BlueKittyMeow/Emil/framework/descriptions-var-lengths.md

 ## Book Blurb (Back Cover Copy)

-**Prague, 1895.** Dr. Emil Kratochvíl has spent years perfecting the art of control—over his research, his rigid daily routines, and the wasting disease that slowly consumes him.
+**Prague, 1895.** Dr. Emil Králik has spent years perfecting the art of control—over his research, his rigid daily routines, and the wasting disease that slowly consumes him.
 When his closest friend Felix von Rothenberg discovers documents linking a deceased professor to an extensive collection of medical specimens, Emil's expertise becomes crucial to understanding the scope of the horrifying trade.

 But the collecting hasn't ended with the professor's death.
 Someone is continuing the work, targeting Prague's most vulnerable residents—and Emil's own condition has made him a specimen worth acquiring.
 As threatening letters escalate and his carefully maintained stability crumbles, Emil must navigate the treacherous worlds of academic medicine and Prague's artistic salons to identify a collector who may be closer than they realize.